-A data breach put simply, is when a person information is accessed changed or used by someone who does not have permission to do so.
+A data breach put simply, is when personal information is accessed changed or used by someone who does not have permission to do so.
 There will be a personal data breach whenever any personal data is lost, destroyed, corrupted or disclosed.
 If someone accesses the data or passes it on without proper authorisation; or if the information is made unavailable, for example, when it has been encrypted by ransomware or accidentally lost or destroyed.

 Recital 87 of the GDPR makes clear that when a security incident takes place, you should quickly establish whether a personal data breach has occurred and, if so, promptly take steps to address it, including telling the ICO if required.

-Be it a malware attack to something as mundane an employee maying a genuine mistake like putting the wrong email address on an email, if you handle any sort of personal information the risks of a data breach are real.
-Data Protection Insurance protects businesses against the associated costs, whilst providing the resources and expertise to mitigate the damage and help get your business back on track.
+Be it a malware attack to something as mundane as an employee making a genuine mistake like putting the wrong email address on an email.
+If you handle any sort of personal information the risks of a data breach are real.
+Data protection insurance protects businesses against the associated costs, whilst providing the resources and expertise to mitigate the damage and help get your business back on track.